 The board is the body responsible for all strategic and operational decision-making within the company.
-It is accountable to its shareholders for the financial and nonfinancial performance of the company.
+It is accountable to its shareholders for the financial and non-financial performance of the company.

-The board of directors and management team are proud to be stewards of important community assets and are committed to effective governance, ensuring the company follows best practice governance principles and maintains • approving capital investments and land acquisitions the highest ethical standards.
+The board of directors and management team are proud to be stewards of important community assets and are committed to effective governance, ensuring the company follows best-practice governance principles and maintains the highest ethical standards.